megha0908/Rocketium-task/README.md

 4. Replaced the img_layoout to img_book because the dropdown selected for that was book and the image that was loading was layout image .

 5. the async keyword is not necessary in this context.
 The window.onload event handler is not using any asynchronous operations that require the async keyword.

+6.Updated image URLs for 600x400 layout, ensuring uniform dimensions for book, layout, and bird options in the photo gallery.

 Thanks for giving me this opporrtunity to do something like this .
-As per my knowledge I have done the above corrections .
-Hope nothing is left , Also I wanted to ask about that favicon.ico file because that was empty and I haven't seen anything needed there in index.html file regrading favicon.ico.
+As per my knowledge I have done the above corrections .Also I wanted to ask about that favicon.ico file because that was empty and I haven't seen anything needed there in index.html file regrading favicon.ico.